-The main benefits of 3 phase solar inverters is the fact that they convert the solar power to AC power which is fed evenly into the property over all 3 phases.
+The main benefits of 3 phase solar inverters is that they convert the solar power to AC power which is fed evenly into the property over all 3 phases.
 For example, a 5 kW single phase solar inverter working at maximum capacity would be feeding 5kW of solar power into one phase but a three phase 5kW solar inverter in the same situation would feed the power evenly into the 3 phases.
 5 kW divided by 3 phases = 1.7 kW; that’s 1.7 kW of power feeding into each phase.

 3 Phase Power & Solar Power Self Consumption

 We’re often asked about how solar self consumption works with 3 phase power and single phase solar inverters, this question and answer is worth a whole page!
 For the answer please check out the following article: 3 phase power and solar feed in tariffs – Do I need a 3 phase solar inverter?